WICG/bfcache-not-restored-reason/NotRestoredReason.md

 ### **Specced reasons vs browser specific reasons**

-We can report reasons in strings.
+We should report reasons in strings.
 But we need to make sure that we differentiate between spec-mandated blocking reasons vs browser specific reasons.

 We could add "x-" to the browser specific reasons to distinguish them.